 Children aged 2 years 8 months on September 1st of the academic year, may be eligible for Program Unit Funding (PUF) if they meet eligibility criteria following a standardised assessment.

-Children aged 3 years 8 months on September 1st of the academic year, may be eligible for Mild Moderate Funding (MM) or funding for English Second Language Learners (ESL), if they meet eligibility criteria following a standardised assessment.
+Children aged 3 years 8 months on September 1st of the academic year, may be eligible for Program Unit Funding (PUF); Mild Moderate Funding (MM); or funding for English Second Language Learners (ESL), if they meet eligibility criteria following a standardised assessment.

 Alberta Education has prioritised the identification and remediation of Severe, Mild, Moderate, and English Second Language Learners’ needs by funding services prior to the child’s entry into Elementary School.

-All children receiving services from Kids Developmental Services are offered and have access to a full program i.e. 400 hours for children accessing PUF; and 475 hours of programming for children accessing MM and ESL funding.
+All children receiving services from Kids Developmental Services are offered and have access to a full program i.e. 300 hours for PUF children between the age of 2 years 8 months and 3 years 7 months; 400 hours for PUF children between the age of 3 years 8 months and 4 years 7 months; and 475 hours of programming for children accessing MM and ESL funding.
 Alberta Education’s philosophy of Family Oriented Decision Making, allows parents to develop programming that suits the needs of their child and their family.

 Young children learn best when programming meets their developmental needs and occurs in their natural environment with same aged peers.

-Early childhood intervention with preschool-aged children identified with exceptionalities, helps them to develop knowledge, skills and attitudes that prepare them for later learning.
+Early childhood intervention with preschool-aged children identified with diverse learning needs, helps them to develop knowledge, skills and attitudes that prepare them for later learning.

 Your Child's Program